 Our open SaaS ecommerce platform allows businesses to create compelling online shopping experiences and sell across multiple sales channels including online storefronts, marketplaces, search engines, POS systems, and social networks.
-It serves a wide variety of business types including, B2C, B2B, and DNB; product and service categories; and business sizes.
+It serves a wide variety of business types including, B2C, B2B, and digital-native brands (DNB); product and service categories; and business sizes.
 Our platform encompasses both the creation and hosting of front-end, shopper-facing store experiences as well as back-end, business-facing store management functionality.
+In addition, we have a number of feature enhancements in development, including improved Location API to help create and manage locations used for inventory and fulfillment, along with other features designed to better deliver enterprise functionality to merchants.
 It further offers a comprehensive set of APIs and SDKs that allow developers to customize, integrate, and extend the platform based on individual customer requirements.
-We have a wide range of more than 600 pre-built applications and integrations promoted through our BigCommerce Apps Marketplace, with additional applications and integrations for merchandising, locations, and payments under development.
+We have a wide range of more than 750 prebuilt applications and integrations promoted through our BigCommerce Apps Marketplace, with additional applications and integrations for merchandising, locations and payments.